 As I continued down the road of life, I worked a variety of jobs that covered anything from construction to customer phone support to installing satellite dishes to newspaper delivery.
 (To this day, I can be driving around with my wife in almost any part of Tulsa and point out a place I once worked.)
 I also moved into “The Cheyenne Apartment” – sure it leaked and I had to build my own shower, but at a cost of $150 per month and by working a day and night job, it afforded me the ability to fund and create two more films; The Businessmen of Bemington daycare and another called The Turtleneck Club.
 A few Cheyenne Apartment fun facts: 1.
 One time it got so cold the toilet water froze 2.
 I had dedicated buckets that I set out to catch the leaks inside when it rained 3.
 When one of my friends would visit me, he legitimately acted like he was Indiana Jones crossing the wooden bridge from the Temple of Doom every time he had to go up or down the stairs.
 (In his defense, they were pretty rotted.)

-After completing those 5 shorts & having experienced all the sacrifices that went along with making them happen, my goal shifted.
+After completing those 5 short films, my goal shifted.
 I still had (& still have) a passion for making movies, but was ready to take a break from it in general.
 At that point I wanted to figure out a way to LIVE my own movie.
 I wanted to wake up every day to the movie set of MY LIFE.
-Getting back into remodeling was an option and although I had enjoyed it, I was looking for something else.
+Getting back into remodeling was an option & although I had enjoyed it, I was looking for something else.
 That’s when I started coming up with business ideas.
 Some didn’t work because they simply didn’t work, others were winners, but just weren’t the right fit for me.
-I found that when road blocks and problems came up, I really had to have that bond with the business in order to want to hang in there and fight for it.
+I found that when road blocks & problems came up, I really had to have that bond with the business in order to want to hang in there & fight for it.
 Without that bond, the work felt no different than any other job.
-The hard part was finding a connection with a business that I could be excited to wake up for every day.
-Continuing to feel the “mis-matched” effect as I tried out different business ideas, I realized I was going about it the wrong way.
-I had been trying to come up with an idea that seemed “profitable”, but what I should have been doing was thinking about a solution to an every day problem that I would enjoy solving for poeple.
+Continuing to feel a “mis-matched” effect as I tried out different business ideas, I realized I was going about it the wrong way.
+I had been trying to come up with an idea that seemed “profitable”, when what I should have been doing was thinking about a solution to an every day problem that I would enjoy solving for poeple.
 For me, things finally clicked when I came up with a consignment resale business idea that was also a good match for me and my personality.
-Up to that point, coming up with a good business idea had seemed so complicated when all along the answer was to simply choose a problem I wanted to solve.
+Up to that point, coming up with a good business idea had seemed so unclear when all along the answer was to simply choose a problem I wanted to solve.
 I talk more about that here.